Institute for Cultural Research: History

 The institute was founded in 1965 by the well-known writer, thinker and Sufi teacher Idries Shah to facilitate the dissemination of ideas, information and understanding between cultures.
 Its Objects and Regulations were officially first adopted on 21 January 1966.

 In his book Listening to Idries Shah, author, psychotherapist and tutor, Ivan Tyrrell recounts a conversation in which Shah explained his reasons for founding the ICR: "I want to attract ordinary people and help them think about psychological and cultural issues.
 But, as an individual, I can't easily get people to listen seriously.
 I discovered, however, that if I call myself an 'institute' – they will," Shah told him.
 Tyrrell adds: "I heard [Shah] say many times over the years, 'We live in an appearance culture' [...]
 That is one reason why it was necessary for him to create ICR: people like to join an organisation and be part of a community."

 Based for some time at Tunbridge Wells in Kent, the institute was later based in London.
 Shah acted as the institute's Director of Studies whilst still alive.
-Nobel Prize-winning novelist Doris Lessing, who was influenced by Idries Shah, has also contributed to the institute.
+Nobel Prize-winning novelist Doris Lessing, who was influenced by Idries Shah, also contributed to the institute.